ASTM D5112 Horizontal Linear Motion for Vibration Test of Products

 ASTM D5112 Regulatory Integrity Test Procedures

 Before testing, condition the test specimen and maintain them in accordance with any specific requirements applicable to the item being tested.
 In the absence of applicable requirements, condition the unit according to ASTM D4332.
 Perform the ASTM D5112 tests in the conditioned environment or immediately upon removal from that environment.
 Take caution to avoid mounting methods that cause excessive stress or strain that could alter the response of the product.

 First, attach the specimen to the test surface in order to prevent it from moving across the test surface during the vibration.
 Next, test intensities are to be sufficient to vibrate the product at acceleration and frequency levels that determine the product resonance.
 Typical products show resonant frequencies ranging from 1.0 to 100 Hz.

 Record any resonant responses of the product.
 Repeat the cycle if necessary

 Significance of ASTM D5112 Vibration Package Testing

-The report and test method covers general information such as date, time, location, and test engineer.
+The report and ASTM D5112 test method cover general information such as date, time, location, and test engineer.
 Details of the package include the type of material and other characteristics.
-The number of packages tested and the number of failures are also included within the report, as well as any conditioning.
+The number of packages tested and the number of failures is also included within the report, as well as any conditioning.